Growing Our City in Nature

 Minister Desmond Lee’s message at the virtual launch of Gardening with Edibles initiative on 18 June 2020.

 We launched the Gardening with Edibles initiative on 18 June 2020 to encourage the public to garden at home with edible plants.
-Under this programme, we will be distributing free seed packets to interested members of public and publishing gardening resources on our website.
+Under this programme, we distributed free seed packets to interested members of public and publishing gardening resources on our website.
 We will also be expanding the allotment gardening scheme and the Community in Bloom (CIB) programme.

 This Gardening with Edibles initiative is also aligned with Singapore’s national strategy to strengthen our food resilience.
 The “30 by 30” goal led by the Singapore Food Agency (SFA) aims to produce 30% of Singapore’s nutritional needs locally by the year 2030.